Connect to Databricks

 row counts for every table in your database schema.
 Row counts are shown in the

-report editor almanach.
+report editor almanac.
 Determining exact row counts

 usually involves issuing a COUNT(*)